Bmat: when it is, what it costs and how to prepare

 Calculators are also not permissible for the duration for the exam.

-where a range of free support materials are available, including a preparation guide, the test specification, the BMAT Section 2: Assumed Subject Knowledge science revision guide, and free past papers, some with worked answers.
+Sample Bmat papers, suggested books and intensive courses to prepare for the exam can be found here on the official Bmat website, where a range of free support materials are available, including a preparation guide, the test specification, the Bmat Section 2: Assumed Subject Knowledge science revision guide, and free past papers, some with worked answers.